 Dinosaurs and mammals had just recently evolved; both live through this extinction.

-Dinosaurs become extinct, possibly caused by a metorite colliding with the Earth.
+Dinosaurs become extinct, possibly caused by a meteorite colliding with the Earth.
 Mammals and fishes begin to proliferate.
-65 million of years after this mass extinction, early humans evolve.

 Case Study on Pleistocene Megafauna